Traveling with kids is a daunting prospect, you plan everything with military precision and do your best also to pack plenty of patience.

 - The dark-colored interior makes things tricky to find.

 This bag is designed for moms looking for a smaller yet well-designed diaper bag.
 Although it has a large capacity, the bag is still light and not at all bulky.

 It comes in various designs — to suit mom or dad — and is made with durable, waterproof material, making spills easy to clean.

-There are four insulated pockets for bottles, which should keep your little one going for quite some time — like on long road trips or flights.
+There are three insulated pockets for bottles, which should keep your little one going for quite some time — like on long road trips or flights.
 It also has reinforced straps, making it comfortable to wear on a daily basis.

-- Sixteen pockets available throughout the bag.
+- Fourteen pockets available throughout the bag.

 - Lightweight but spacious.

 - Can be a bit small for some moms.

 The Travel Diaper Bag Checklist